 If you’re at home, go inside a bathroom or bedroom closet on the lowest level of the property.
 If you have a basement, go there.

 6. Power Outages

 Every natural disaster, and even some manmade ones, put the entire state at risk for power outages.
 According to the Miami New Times, Florida is the leading state in the US when it comes to the most statewide power outages.
-Surely, this has a lot to do with the constant storms and harsh weather.
+Surely, this has a lot to do with the severe damage done to power lines after intense storms.

 Tsunamis are not a major threat to the Floridian coast (yet) but scientists believe that they are possible in the future.
 Coastal storms and storm surges are a threat to the coastal communities, so if you’re near the coast, be sure to become informed about those risks.

 Learn what the signs of a tsunami are, such as rapidly receding waters along the coastline and large waves forming in the distance.